 Breeding experiments

 We conducted breeding experiments on N. nepalensis from the lab colony established in 2023.
 Adult beetles were collected from Taipei and New Taipei City, Taiwan and reared in growth chambers under a relative humidity of 70% and a 10:14 h light:dark cycle.
 The temperature was set to mimic diurnal temperature fluctuation (mean: 17.8°C; range: 16–20°C).
 This represents the natural temperature conditions during the breeding season (November–April) of N. nepalensis in northern Taiwan.
 A male and a female were placed in a plastic breeding container (14.2 cm in diameter and 6.3 cm in height) half-filled with moist commercial potting mix (2 cm in depth, equivalent to 300 mL), and a defrosted carcass was then placed on the soil surface.
 Frozen dead laboratory mice/rats were used as lab carcasses.
 Wild carcasses were obtained from the Taiwan Roadkill Observation Network (https://roadkill.tw/eng/home) and the Wild Bird Society of Taipei.
 These wild carcasses weighed from 1.6 to 99.5 grams and consisted of small mammals, birds, and reptiles.
-We applied a sibship design to pair each wild carcass with a lab carcass of a similar weight (using an electronic analytical balance ATX224R, Shimadzu, Japan; to the nearest 0.01g) and used the males and females each from the same family line, respectively, for each lab-wild carcass pair to control for parental genotypes.
-The male and female came from genetically unrelated families.
+We paired each wild carcass with a lab carcass of a similar weight (measured to the nearest 0.1 g using an electronic analytical balance ATX224R, Shimadzu, Japan) and applied a sibship design where the two males and the two females used in each lab-wild carcass were from the same family line, respectively, to control for parental genotypes (the males and females came from genetically unrelated families).
 The breeding containers were maintained under the same environmental conditions as those of the lab colony.
-Five rounds of breeding experiments were conducted from May 2023 to March 2024 (each with a different beetle parent generation), consisting of a total of 121 lab-wild carcass pairs.
+Five rounds of breeding experiments were conducted from May 2023 to March 2024 (each with a different beetle parent generation), consisting of a total of 121 lab-wild carcass pairs (14, 76, 31 wild mammal, bird, and reptile carcasses).